cremetv/drawmania/README.md

 # drawmania
 Discord Bot WIP

-Was a bot for drawing contests.
-Is now a allround bot WIP.
+Previously a bot for drawing contests.
+Now a allround bot (WIP).

 ## Table of content